 Perfect for either individuals or groups.
 See some Sneak Peeks of the pictures.

 Kindle Activities Book

-Senior Reading Activities -- See our list of favorite books for senior reading activities.
-Whether you are a reader or have a friend or loved one that needs to be read to, this is wonderful way to not only entertain, but also bond with loved ones.
+Senior Reading Activities –For readers or those who need to be read to.
+A wonderful way to not only entertain, but also bond with loved ones.